“The Guilty,” a Netflix film directed by Antoine Fuqua, was released on Sept. 24. The emotional and suspenseful film is no. 6 in the U.S. today.

 Baylor is adamant with the officers to search Emily’s and Henry’s homes.
 Henry is Emily’s ex-boyfriend.
 Without a warrant, they cannot check the ex’s house, but upon entering Emily’s residence, officers find a gruesome scene.

 I was intrigued by every call that came in and the interactions between Baylor and Emily.
-I liked how he manages to open up and calm down enough to where she shares shocking information behind this so-called abduction.
+I liked how he managed to open up and calm down enough to where she shared shocking information about this so-called abduction.

 I would have liked the movie more if the scenes varied more than the 911 calls.
 The perspective was narrow, and the audience couldn’t see what the other characters in this film were going through.